schibsted/spid-tech-docs/resources/articles/mobile/register.md

 **Google**

 To use Google+ login you first need to [enable the Google+ API](https://developers.google.com/+/mobile/android/getting-started) in the Google Developer Console.

+Then register your usage of Google Play Services in your app by adding the following to your AndroidManifest.xml

+        <meta-data
+            android:name="com.google.android.gms.version"
+            android:value="@integer/google_play_services_version" />

 Once Google+ login is enabled for your app a new SPiD user can be registered using Google+ with the following code: